-In addition to the stakeholder and public consultation sessions, The City of Brantford's Council was, and will be, kept informed of the study progress and findings through formal reports and findings.
+In addition to the stakeholder and public consultation sessions, The City of Brantford's Council has been kept informed of the study progress and findings through formal reports and findings.
 These contact points included/will include the following:

-- TMP Project Update, May 2020 prior to Public Information Centre #4 (Briefing Note PWIR2020-006 May 4, 2020: Water, Wastewater and Stormwater Master Servicing Plan (MSP) and Transportation Master Plan (TMP) - Project Update); and - TMP Update presentation of recommended plan, October, 2020; prior to the 30-day Public Review (Council report October 2020: Transportation Master Plan (TMP) update 2020-427).
+- TMP Project Update, May 2020 prior to Public Information Centre #4 (Briefing Note PWIR2020-006 May 4, 2020: Water, Wastewater and Stormwater Master Servicing Plan (MSP) and Transportation Master Plan (TMP) - Project Update); and - TMP Update presentation of recommended plan, October, 2020; prior to the 45-day Public Review (Council report October 2020: Transportation Master Plan (TMP) update 2020-427).